What can I do to help myself?

-Before you go to bed, make sure that where you sleep is comfortable, and that the temperature, light and noises levels are right for you.
+Before you go to bed, make sure that where you sleep is comfortable, and that the temperature, light, and noise levels are right for you.
 People have different ideas of what is comfortable, so you may need to experiment to work out what works best for you.
-On the whole, dark, quiet and cool environments generally make it easier to sleep.
+Generally, dark, quiet, and cool environments are ideal for sleeping comfortably.

 Relax before you go to bed

-It’s important to relax and switch off from daily worries before you try to go to sleep.
-Stop any stimulating activities, such as working or doing exercise, and avoid looking at screens, like your phone, a computer, the TV or a tablet, an hour before you go to bed.
+It is important to relax and switch off from daily worries before you try to go to sleep.
+Stop any stimulating activities, such as working or doing exercise, and avoid looking at screens, such as phone screens, computer screens, TV screens, or tablet screens, an hour before you go to bed (see ‘Regulate light exposure’).

 If you still struggle to go to sleep, you may find you need a more structured relaxation routine.
 There are several things you can try:

-- Breathing exercises – in a comfortable position, breathe in deeply, then breathe out slowly – making your out-breath longer than your in-breath.
-Repeat until you feel relaxed.
+- Breathing exercises.
+For example, in a comfortable position, breathe in deeply, then breathe out slowly, making your out-breath longer than your in-breath

-- Muscle relaxation – consciously tense and relax your muscles, one after the other, starting with your toes and working up your body until you reach the top of your head.
+- Muscle relaxation.
+For example, consciously tense and then relax your muscles, one after the other, starting with your toes and working up your body until you reach the top of your head

-- Visualisation – picture a scene or landscape that has pleasant memories for you.
+- Visualisation.
+For example, picture a scene or landscape that has pleasant memories for you

-- Meditation – you can learn meditation techniques at a class or by using self-help materials.
-Many people also find learning mindfulness techniques helpful.
+- Meditation.
+You can learn meditation techniques at a class or by using self-help materials

 Avoid doing stimulating activities in the bedroom